AndrewJCB/Cyber/HackTheBox/Walkthroughs/StartingPoint/Tier2/Archetype/readme.md

 The flags of nmap are used for the following reasons:

--`-sV`: Used to check the version of each service offered by the open ports.
+- `-sV`: Used to check the version of each service offered by the open ports.
--`sC`: Enable scripts from NSE, the Nmap Scripting Engine.
+- `-sC`: Enable scripts from NSE, the Nmap Scripting Engine.

 NB: The `-sC` flag is useful later on during privelege escalation.